Meru Nombeko-Aisha Kheop, Founder of The Taisna Group, Inc. and Executive Director of Taisna Traveling School.

 The Taisna Story

-Meru was a wife, homeschooling mother, and graduate student at Harvard University in 2009.
-One day while in her daughter's room, she sat with her children quietly taking assessment of her life at that point, and realized that the most important thing that she could do for her children and society was to infuse all that she learned into a company that would eventually outlive her, one that her children could be proud of and continue to build as they matured.
+Meru was a wife, homeschooling mother, and graduate student at Harvard University in 2009 when one day as she sat in her daughter's room with the children, she began to quietly take assessment of her life at that point, and realized that the most important thing that she could do for her children and society was to infuse all that she learned into a company that would eventually outlive her, one that her children could be proud of and continue to build as they matured.
 So much of Meru's joy came from the daily homeschooling adventures she created through her interdisciplinary approach to education, one that includes all primary subjects with in-class and outdoor lessons.

 Prior to Meru's undergrad and graduate studies, she had a lifelong interest in travel and the study of historical culture.
 She often shares with others that had she been introduced to the science of anthropology in her K-12 years of schooling, she would have embraced it as a major when she first began her college career as a fresh-faced ambitious 16 year old who left the rough terrain of tenement housing and public schools in New York City to attend a small 2 year college in Santa Rosa, California.
 Meru's theory is that, when youth learn why groups of people behave as they do from a historical cultural perspective, they will evolve as compassionate human beings, thus, bringing forth a more peace-filled society.